Wasp Barcode Technologies: The Barcode Solution People

 3 Benefits of Tracking Your Time Accurately

 Retro alarm clock.
 Photo in retro color image style Whether you’re a small business owner or employee, accurate time tracking can be crucial to understanding how you spend your working hours.
 That knowledge can be the difference between staying in business and looking for a new job.
 For small businesses, the line between success and failure is often very thin: According to the SBA Office of Advocacy, a mere 51% of small businesses survive past their first five years, and that number shrinks to just 25% over 15 years.
 Considering there are roughly 28 million small businesses in the United States, that’s a significant number of jobs hanging in the balance, and many are lost when employers take the wrong track to improve the company, or employees mismanage their timesheets and get overcompensated for work not done.
-[Tweet "51% of small businesses survive past their first five years."]
 Of course, there is no right or wrong path to success for every business, as every company’s needs are different.
 It is worth noting, however, that many small business owners choose to focus on outward-facing strategies like improving customer experience and finding new acquisition methods, rather than looking within.
 Investing in tools to increase employee productivity is a sorely underutilized avenue for boosting the bottom line.
 Perhaps the most overlooked internal tool is an automated time and attendance system: Over 40% of organizations don’t have automated timekeeping.
 The benefits of moving beyond timesheets and pencils to software that is more precise and descriptive isn’t always obvious, especially when faced with an upfront cost.
 The benefits of tracking your time accurately, however, far outweigh the cost of investment, for all parties involved.
 RFID time clocks allow workers to simply pass near a reader to clock in or out; biometric systems can track arrivals and departures with the press of a finger.
 Both systems can radically improve wait times.

 Financial gains